-Our staff team is enriched by the participation of volunteer members, who come and stay for varying lengths of time.
+Our core team is enriched by the participation of volunteer members, who come and stay for varying lengths of time.

-David Sutton, (Chairman) Ian Bonner-Evans, Ruth Flockhart, Richard Hayes, Reg Holder, Janet Lake, Derek Maclean, Iain Macritchie, Philippa McCowen,
+David Sutton, (Chairman), Ruth Flockhart, Richard Hayes, Janet Lake, Derek Maclean, Iain Macritchie, Philippa McCowen,

-Janice Dolley, Dr. Iain McGilchrist, Charlie Miller, O.B.E., Dr. Desmond Ryan, Neill Walker
+Janice Dolley, Dr. Iain McGilchrist, Charlie Miller, O.B.E., Neill Walker

 Our founders, Ursula Burton and Joyce Ferne wrote this: